illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 **This will be referred as myDOMAIN@gmail.com.**

-To finish with the setup put the myMSISDN phone correspondence for Google.
+To finish with the setup, put the myMSISDN phone correspondence for Google.